-Clary sage is known for its usefulness in women's menstrual issues [source], but the unique musky, herbal scent is also frequently used as an aphrodisiac due to its ability to promote feelings of relaxation [source].
+Clary sage essential oil is known for its usefulness in women's menstrual issues [source], but this unique musky, herbal-scented EO is also frequently used as an aphrodisiac due to its ability to promote feelings of relaxation [source].

 Add essential oils to a 2-ounce mist bottle and fill with distilled water.
 Replace the cap and shake vigorously until well blended.
-To use, shake the bottle and apply 2 to 3 sprays to the body.
+To use, shake the bottle and apply 2–3 sprays to the body.